Are you a food industry professional? Do you want to improve your knowledge of food-related microbes and their ecology and physiology?

-This online master's course focusses on the impact of viruses, bacteria and fungi on food quality and safety.
+This online master's course focuses on the impact of viruses, bacteria and fungi on food quality and safety.
 Since this online course is part-time, you can combine study and work and enhance your career.

 Why follow this course?